How to Split Text to Columns in Google Sheets (with Examples)

 Popular Posts

-1 thought on “How to Split Text to Columns in Google Sheets (with Examples)”
+1 thought on “How To Use Google Sheets’ Split Text to Columns Tool (with Examples)”

 1. I need to split a two digit code that is coming over as a string of numbers in one cell with no delimiter.